What Agile Project Management Looks Like in Real Life

 ❖ Responding to change over following a plan

-Any method, framework, or process that follows these values can be called Agile.
+We call Agile to all the methods, frameworks, or processes that follow these values.
 These methodologies have many advantages, such as helping teams manage work more efficiently while delivering high-quality products on a budget.

 How Scrum works

 To improve is to change, to perfect is to change often.
-The team model in Scrum is designed to optimize flexibility, adaptability, creativity, and productivity.
-These features are useful while developing a new idea or when the scope of the project changes as the team studies the market.
+In Scrum, the model team optimizes flexibility, adaptability, creativity, and productivity.
+These features are valuable when developing a new idea or when the project scope changes during market research.

-Below I list the four most significant Scrum concepts and how they’re applied practically.
+I will list below the four most significant Scrum concepts and explain how to apply them practically.

-1. Scrum Team: The following team roles are predefined for better collaboration:
+1. Scrum Team: Here are the team roles predefined for better collaboration:

 • Product Owner (PO): The PO is responsible for understanding business and market requirements.
 This person represents the interests of the customer and communicates the vision of the product.
 They receive input from users and stakeholders, manage priorities, respond to team inquiries about requirements, and define acceptance criteria.

 • Scrum Master (SM): The SM educates the team, the PO, and the company on Scrum processes.
-It’s this person’s responsibility to manage the team’s workflow and schedule, and provide all the necessary resources to complete each task.
+In charge to manage the team’s workflow and schedule, and provide all the necessary resources to complete each task.
 They ensure that all parties adopt Scrum in the best way.

 • Development team: The team also includes professionals with different skills, such as developers, testers, a technical leader, etc. All team members must support each other to be successful.
 The most efficient Scrum teams usually have a maximum of five members.